2020 Hyundai Kona Comes With Optional All-Wheel-Drive (AWD) System

 The 2020 Kona pricing list reveals that there are 4 different trim levels available in the U.S. market.
 Those are the base SE, SEL Plus, Limited and range-topping Ultimate.

 All four offer standard fron-wheel-drive, but the good thing is that all four trim can also get the all-wheel-drive system.

-The cost to get the Kona with AWD system is not that big.
+The cost to get the new Hyundai Kona AWD is not that big.
 You can expect to pay around $2000 more for the model with all-wheel-drive.

 The all-wheel-drive option on a small SUV is one that is going to appeal to weekend warriors who want a Hyundai vehicle that they can drive every day, but which they can also take out on terrain that is a little less forgiving.

 It’s also great for drivers who live in locations where regular adverse weather conditions can make driving on city streets a little more hazardous.

 With the all-wheel-drive 2020 Hyundai Kona, you get a level of traction that is not available on FWD vehicles, especially in the conditions we mentioned earlier.